wp-plugins/adsense-now-lite/readme.txt

 == Change Log ==

+* V5.42: Fixing the "Database Replace/Insert Error" that affected some servers.
+[Aug 8, 2015]
+* V5.41: Fixing a bug in mobile detection.
+[Aug 1, 2015]
 * V5.40: The plugin now remembers the last used tab.
 SQL schema change for better compatibility.
 Fixing a bug that may have caused the plugin not to display ads on some pages/posts.
 New option to control mid-text ad position in pro version.
 [Jul 30, 2015]
 * V5.35: Minor improvements in setup, plugin active status check and AJAX functions.
 [Jul 26, 2015]
 * V5.34: Minor changes in links.
 [Jun 25, 2015]